getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.md

 ## Rendering Assets

-The following allow you to render the current state of the CSS and JavaScript assets
+The following allow you to render the current state of the CSS and JavaScript assets.

-#### css()
+#### css([group, [options]])

-Renders a list of HTML CSS link tags based on all the CSS assets that have been added to the Asset Manager.
-Depending on whether or not pipelining has been turned on in the configuration, this could be a list of individual assets, or one combined and potentially minified file.
+Renders CSS assets that have been added to an Asset Manager's group (default is `head`).
+Options are

+* **loading**: `inline` if **all** assets in this group should be inlined (default: render each asset according to its `loading` option and do not inline the pipeline, if present)

+* **_link attributes_**, see below (default: `{'type': 'text/css', 'rel': 'stylesheet'}`)

+    effective only if `inline` is **not** used as this group's rendering option

+If pipelining is turned **off** in the configuration, the group's assets are rendered individually, ordered by asset priority (high to low), followed by the order in which assets were added.

+If pipelining is turned **on** in the configuration, assets not excluded from pipelining are combined in the order in which assets were added, then processed according to the pipeline configuration.
+The combined pipeline result is then rendered before or after non-pipelined assets depending on the setting of `css_pipeline_before_excludes`.

+Each asset is rendered either as a stylesheet link or inline, depending on the asset's `loading` option and whether `{'loading': 'inline'}` is used for this group's rendering.
+Note that only way to inline a CSS pipeline is to use inline loading as an option of the `css()` method.

+CSS added by addInlineCss() is always rendered last.

-#### js()
+#### js([group, [options]])

-Renders a list of HTML JavaScript link tags based on all the JavaScript assets that have been added to the Asset Manager.
-Depending on whether or not pipelining has been turned on in the configuration, this could be a list of individual assets, or one combined and potentially minified file.
+Renders JavaScript assets that have been added to an Asset Manager's group (default is `head`).
+Options are

+* **loading**: `inline` if **all** assets in this group should be inlined (default: render each asset according to its `loading` option and do not inline the pipeline, if present)

+* **_script attributes_**, see below (default: `{'type': 'text/javascript'}`)

+    effective only if `inline` is **not** used as this group's rendering option

+If pipelining is turned **off** in the configuration, the group's assets are rendered individually, ordered by asset priority (high to low), followed by the order in which assets were added.

+If pipelining is turned **on** in the configuration, assets not excluded from pipelining are combined in the order in which assets were added, then processed according to the pipeline configuration.
+The combined pipeline result is then rendered before or after non-pipelined assets depending on the setting of `js_pipeline_before_excludes`.

+Each asset is rendered either as a script link or inline, depending on the asset's `loading` option and whether `{'loading': 'inline'}` is used for this group's rendering.
+Note that only way to inline a JS pipeline is to use inline loading as an option of the `js()` method.

+JavaScript added by addInlineJs() is always rendered last.

 ## Named Assets